How do I export my 'xpub key'?

 BTC, BCH, BTG, LTC, and other "output-based" crypto-currencies use multiple addresses called change addresses to protect user privacy.

-This will create a folder containing a .txt file onto your Desktop.
-Within that file, you can find your xPub key.
+This will create a folder called "exodus-exports" on your Desktop containing a .txt file.
+Within that file, you can find your XPub key.
 If an Exodus support team member requested your xPub key, you can attach this .txt file to your email reply, or just copy and paste the key from the .txt file into your email body.